Find more garden information

 As the seedlings grow, use a mister or a small watering can to keep the soil moist but not soggy.
 Let the soil dry slightly between waterings.
 Set up a fan to ensure good air movement and prevent disease.
 I use a fan that's plugged into the same timer as my grow lights.
 Remember to feed the seedlings regularly with liquid fertilizer, mixed at the rate recommended on the package.

 Seedlings need a lot of light.
 If you're growing in a window, choose a south-facing exposure.
 Rotate the pots regularly to keep plants from leaning into the light.
+If seedlings don't get enough light, they will be leggy and weak.
 If you're growing under lights, adjust them so they're just a few inches above the tops of the seedlings.
-Set the lights on a
+Set the lights on a timer

 timer for 15 hours a day.
 Keep in mind that seedlings need darkness, too, so they can rest.
 As the seedlings grow taller, raise the lights.